yannhowe/pivnet-downloader/README.md

 A python thing to get all your [Pivotal Network](https://network.pivotal.io/) stuff so you don't have to.

+Currently gets
+- stemcells-ubuntu-xenial 250.x
+- Products added to the `products` list

+Skips any files with the text
+- ["light-bosh-stemcell-", "azure", "openstack", "vcloud", ".txt", "for GCP", "for Openstack", "for AWS", "for Azure"]

 # Quickstart
 Clone this repository
 ```